AFM-SPM/TopoStats/docs/advanced/classes.md

 ## Extending

-Typically the unit of analysis is a `GrainCrop` so lets assume we are adding a new attribute `GrainCrop.new_feature` to the `GrainCrop` class and it is an object of class type `NewFeature`.
+Typically the unit of analysis is a `GrainCrop` so let's assume we are adding a new attribute `GrainCrop.new_feature` to the `GrainCrop` class and it is an object of class type `NewFeature`.
 We define `NewFeature` in the `classes.py` module.

 ```python